 The Giant Defy line up for 2018 is exclusively carbon only and all models sport disc brakes.
 Carbon is a compliant frame material which promises to dampen road buzz, and disc brakes offer quick stopping in all conditions – positive features for all-weather riders looking to log the miles across the seasons.

 The Defy places a focus on comfort – and as a result the geometry is designed around a slightly longer head tube and shorter top tube – this will place the rider in a more relaxed position to suit long days on the bike.

 This said – there’s plenty of zip in the frames.
 Indeed, with Giant supplying Team Sunweb with their race winning bikes, the Defy Advanced SL is the team’s bike of choice for tough roads and one-day classics.

-All models use a 50/35 chainring set up, alongside an 11-32 cassette.
-The compact chainset will make spinning up hills easy, and there’s lots of gears at the rear – but the wide ratio nature means that gaps between gears will be much larger than those found on a race bike.
+All models use a compact 50/34 or mid-compact 52/36 chainring set up, alongside a fairly wide ratio (11-32 or 11-30) cassette.
+This gearing should make spinning up hills easy – but the wide ratio nature means that gaps between gears will be larger than those found on a race bike.

 Giant Defy’s frame jargon explained

 Most bike manufacturers developing their own frames will give names to technologies they invent along the way, and Giant are no different.
 There are two such notable features that you’ll find mentioned in the Giant Defy descriptions.

 What it does: Makes the front end stiffer, improving handling